De Anza College: Euphrat Museum of Art

-In the 1990 Art around the Bay: a guide to art galleries and museums in the San Francisco Bay Area Paul Monaco and Murwani Davis write:
+In the 1990 Art around the Bay: a guide to art galleries and museums in the San Francisco Bay Area, Paul Monaco and Murwani Davis wrote:

 California History Center in Le Petit Trianon

 The college is the home of the California History Center, housed in a mansion called "Le Petit Trianon".

 Visual and Performing Arts Center

 The Visual and Performing Arts Center opened on March 6, 2009 and was built with an art exhibit and also a 400-seat performance and lecture hall that can be rented by De Anza College organizations and outside community groups.

 Kirsch Center

 The Kirsch Center opened in 2005 and was the first community college building in the US to receive a LEED platinum rating.

 A 17-year effort, the Kirsch Center was conceived and is operated by De Anza faculty, staff and students.

 Over 100 environmental classes are taught in the Kirsch Center.
 In addition to classrooms and labs, students can work in self-paced programs at special open study stations throughout the building.

 A few examples of what the building features are: